Ontario Liberal Party: Presidents

+The party president is elected at each annual meeting of the party by delegates elected from electoral district associations and other affiliated associations such as campus clubs.
+The role of president is to head the party’s executive council, which oversees such things as policy development and proposed party constitutional changes.

-Past presidents of the party include Yasir Naqvi, Joe Cruden, and Jeffrey King., Pat Reid The current president is Kathryn McGarry.
+The current president is Kathryn McGarry.

 Election results

+Legislative Assembly

 1The Liberals were recognized as the Official Opposition following the 1923 election by the governing Conservatives, despite the fact that the United Farmers of Ontario had more seats.
 According to historian Peter Oliver, this was an arbitrary decision without basis in precedent or law.
 Conservative Premier G. Howard Ferguson used as justification an announcement by UFO general secretary James J. Morrison that the UFO would be withdrawing from party politics, though Oliver argues that this was facetious logic.
 UFO parliamentary leader Manning Doherty protested the decision, but to no avail. (source: Peter Oliver, G. Howard Ferguson: Ontario Tory, (Toronto: University of Toronto Press, 1977), p.
 158.)